Residente (album): Song information

 The final version of the song includes drums performed by South Ossetian children, combined with a Georgian bandura and a Chechen choir.

-In China, from where 6% of his DNA comes, he worked with a group of Peking opera.
+In China, where 6% of his DNA comes from, he worked with a group of Peking opera singers.
 About the experience, he says:

 [...] first of all, it was very difficult to communicate because they couldn't speak English and at that time my English sucked, and my translator, his English was OK, but he wasn't like (an) English professor, so it took us awhile to get there and to translate first the lyrics... from Spanish to English, and then from English to Chinese.

 He mixed their voices with two organs, one from Temple Church in London and another from Palau de la Música Catalana in Barcelona.
 The resulting work became the song "Apocalíptico", inspired by Beijing's "choking pollution and the juxtaposition of modern buildings and a crumbling past".

 In Africa, responsible for 10% of his DNA, he went to Burkina Faso, where he drew inspiration from Thomas Sankara to create "La Sombra", which features Niger-born Tuareg guitarist Bombino.
 "Milo" was inspired by a dream Residente had and it was named and written after his son.
 The song was conceived in Ghana.

 The dystopian-like song "El Futuro Es Nuestro" projects a future in which people eat cockroaches and the Moon is no more since terrorists blew it up.
 It features Goran Bregović and his brass band.
 "Dagombas en Tamale" features Dagomba tribal singers from Ghana and "celebrates the spirit of the penniless".
 The closing track "Hijos del Cañaveral", written in Puerto Rico, features vocals by his sister ILE.